Monopond/fax-api-client-csharp/README.md

 ```

-### Assigning a HeaderFormat in the request:
+### Assigning a HeaderFormat in ApiFaxMessage:
-Determines the format of the header line that is printed on the top of the transmitted fax message, a request similar to the following example below.
+Allows the header format that appears at the top of the transmitted fax to be changed, a request similar to the following example below.

 ```C#
          private static void sendFaxSample(ApiService apiClient)